-If matter is one, uncreated, and eternal - if we live on a relatively small body in space, a mere speck in comparison with the innumerable globes about us, as is taught in the universities, and may be learned by the privileged few who share the monopoly of science - we have no right to teach, and no excuse for teaching, time the ideas communicated to it by the mother will be encrusted and identified with the youth's conscience.
+If matter is one, uncreated, and eternal - if we live on a relatively small body in space, a mere speck in comparison with the innumerable globes about us, as is taught in the universities, and may be learned by the privileged few who share the it must not anticipate the cravings and hatreds, the adhesions and rebellions, which may be fitting sentiments in the adult.
+In other words, it must not seek to gather fruit until it has been produced by cultivation, nor must it attempt to implant a sense of responsibility until it has equipped the conscience with the fundamental conditions of such responsibility.
+Let it teach the children to be men; when they are men, they may declare themselves rebels against injustice.